If you are new to paintball you may be asking yourself, “What to wear paintballing?” The answer depends on a few factors.

 If you want a little more protection the No products found. is lightly padded at the shoulders, arms and chest.
 It has breathable mesh sides to keep you cool while playing.

 Wear a baseball cap, worn backwards when playing paintball.
 A baseball cap generally works with any mask and will protect your head and forehead.

 If you have a cap with a closed back, that’s even better.
 The cap of the hat will work to protect the back of your neck too.
 You can also wear a beanie or knitted cap, just be aware that you can easily get too hot playing.

-Although a cap or beanie is sufficient, especially to start with, a Dye Precision Head Wrap will help keep sweat off your face and prevent your mask from fogging up during extended play.
+Although a cap or beanie is sufficient, especially to start with, a No products found. will help keep sweat off your face and prevent your mask from fogging up during extended play.

 Just remember, especially if this is your first time playing, a lot of special gear is NOT necessary.
 Play for a while first to make sure the sport is for you.
 Getting some experience will also clue you in on the extra or specialized gear you may need and give you a good idea of what to wear for paintball.